LearnFractal/FractalPlatform/FractalPlatform.Examples/Applications/FreelanceResponse/README.md

 5. Tender developers to execute Task by two strategies: BestDemo and BestDeveloper
 6. Task acceptance by Developer
 6. Create Demo with comment, photo, video and archive
-7. Open secret Demo chat if connection between Customer and Developer is established
+7. Open secret Demo chat if connection between Customer and Developer established
-8. Rates Customers and rates Developers
+8. Rate Customers and rate Developers

 ## How it implemented